jquense/react-input-message/README.md

 #### `connectToMessageContainer(componentClass)`

-in lieu of mixins you can use this helper function to wrap a component so that it passed the MessageContainer state as props.
-The following will be passed to your `componentClass` as props:

-__`messages`__: will be for the specified field (via the `for` prop)

-__`active`__: if you provide a `for` prop this prop will be true or false based on whether there are any active messages.
+Higher order component that wraps the passed in `componentClass` and injects container statue as props:

+__`messages`__: the container messages.

 #### `Validator(validationFn)`